Xilinx/mlir-aie/AIEDialect.md

 ```

 This operation declares a DMA channel to be used for data transfer.
 It usually exists inside
-either a MemOp (representing a TileDMA channel), or in a ShimDMAOp (representing a ShimDMA channel).
+either a MemOp (representing a TileDMA), or in a ShimDMAOp (representing a ShimDMA).
 A channel is defined by a direction (i.e., MM2S or S2MM) and an index.

 Example: